- Contact Us

 Under the current structure, an NP must find a physician to document that a face-to-face assessment has taken place, and have the physician certify and recertify the patient’s eligibility for home health care services.
 NPs that are health care providers for patients in the Medicare home health care program are not able to initiate or make necessary adjustments to medication or treatment without obtaining a physician signature.
 These are services that NPs can perform for all Medicare patients outside of the home health care benefit.
 The current structure delays access to treatment and puts patients at risk for avoidable complications.
 Delays in care are especially problematic for home health care patients who suffer from more chronic conditions and report more limitations on activities of daily living than the non-home health care Medicare beneficiary population.
 NPs are qualified to provide this care without physician certification and are already the largest home-based primary care providers for Medicare patients.
 We note that the Medicare home health conditions of participation also apply to the Medicaid program.

-Introduction of and ultimately passage of legislation addressing this issue will make it possible for NPs to provide necessary services for their Medicare patients by allowing them to certify patients, under their care, to be eligible for home health care services.
-Passage of this legislation will reduce Medicare spending by eliminating duplicative services while also improving the quality and timeliness of care for beneficiaries who need home health services.
+Passage of this legislation will make it possible for nurse practitioners to provide necessary services for their Medicare patients by allowing them to document the face-to-face assessment, certify and recertify their patients’ eligibility for home health care services, and make the necessary changes to the plans of care.
+This legislation will reduce Medicare spending by eliminating duplicative services while also improving the quality and timeliness of care for beneficiaries who need home health services.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.